Impartial geodetic building games on graphs: Building games

 For the achievement game \emph{generate} $\GEN(G)$, the game ends as soon as $[P] = V$, so the player who first creates a generating set wins.
 For the avoidance game \emph{do not generate} $\DNG(G)$, each position $P$ must satisfy $[P] \neq V$.
 The player who cannot select a vertex without creating a generating set loses.
 We refer to $\GEN(G)$ and $\DNG(G)$ as \emph{building games} as in~\cite{SiebenHypergraph}.

 \begin{example} Let $G$ be the trivial graph with a single vertex $v$.
-The only position of $\DNG(G)$ is the empty set, so the nim-number of this game is $0$.
-The game for $\GEN(G)$ is $\emptyset\to\{v\}$, and so the nim-number of this game is $1$. \end{example}
+The only position of $\DNG(G)$ is the empty set, so the nim-value of this game is $0$.
+The game for $\GEN(G)$ is $\emptyset\to\{v\}$, and so the nim-value of this game is $1$. \end{example}

 \begin{example} Let $G$ be a graph with $V=\{u,v\}$, regardless of edge set.
-The games together with the corresponding nim-numbers of the positions are shown in Figure~\ref{fig:P2}.
+The games together with the corresponding nim-values of the positions are shown in Figure~\ref{fig:P2}.
 Note that $\mathcal{N}=\{\{u\},\{v\}\}$. \end{example}

 \begin{example} Consider the wheel graph $W_5$.
 Representative quotient digraphs of $\DNG(W_5)$ and $\GEN(W_5)$ are given in Figure~\ref{fig:DNGW5 and GENW5}.
 In this quotient, we identified geometrically congruent positions.
-In both cases, we have labeled positions with their corresponding nim-numbers.
+In both cases, we have labeled positions with their corresponding nim-values.
 Any position that contains two antipodal noncentral vertices will generate $W_5$, which implies that such subsets must be avoided in $\DNG(W_5)$. \end{example}

 The set of terminal positions of $\DNG(G)$ is $\mathcal{N}$.
 This characterization provides an opportunity to reformulate Proposition~\ref{prop:all-same general} for the avoidance game in terms of $\mathcal{N}$.